 Retatrutide: The Complete Guide to the Triple Agonist

 Retatrutide is the most potent weight loss peptide ever tested in clinical trials.
-The world's first triple hormone receptor agonist — targeting GLP-1, GIP, and glucagon simultaneously — delivered an average of 28.7% body weight lost (71.2 lbs) in its first Phase 3 trial.
+The world's first triple hormone receptor agonist, targeting GLP-1, GIP, and glucagon simultaneously, delivered an average of 28.3% body weight lost (70.3 lbs) at 80 weeks in TRIUMPH-1, the pivotal Phase 3 obesity trial.
 It is not yet FDA-approved and cannot be prescribed.
+ADA 2026 data also showed 65.3% of 12 mg participants reached BMI below 30, 33.3% reached BMI below 25, and a nested obstructive sleep apnea trial showed up to a 60.6% reduction in apnea-hypopnea events.

 Retatrutide is not FDA-approved and cannot be prescribed.